orwel1984/cpp/CMake-Tuts/Readme.md

 ## Artifcat
 In software development, a software artifact is an item that is produced during the development process.
+<p>It can be:
+-   an executable
+- a library
+- a test-suite etc..

-It can be an executable, library, test-suite,  etc.  The list of artifacts needed  gives a roadmap for the software to be produced.
+The list of artifacts needed  gives a roadmap for the software to be produced.

 ## Targets